angelo-wf/LakeSnes/README.md

 Alt+Enter can be used to toggle fullscreen mode.

+NOTE: 'log-mode' currently does not work, due to changes made to how the emulator handles timing/running cycles.

-'Log-mode' causes it to log all executed CPU and/or SPC opcodes, along with register and flag state, while running a limited amount of cycles each frame.
+'Log-mode' would cause it to log all executed CPU and/or SPC opcodes, along with register and flag state, while running a limited amount of cycles each frame.
 Each CPU can be toggled on or off (defaults to on).

 J currently dumps the 128K WRAM, 64K VRAM, 512B CGRAM, 544B OAM and 64K ARAM to a file called `dump.bin`.

 Save states are not supported yet, but are planned.